AsgerJarkKappel/sidequest/README.md

 - color palette!!!
 - dropdown is just a modal view, look into this, might not be the best

+# TODO navbar

+- Active class should be true on each page

+# TODO navbar

+- look into file structure, specifically get nav.css to work by having style in a seperate file
+- Fix bugs: NAvbar not working
+- have file structure fuckied it up?

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.